Rehman Rashid: Personal life and career

+Rehman is of mixed ethnicity of Eurasian and Indian Muslim.
 Born in Taiping, Perak, Rehman studied in the Malay College Kuala Kangsar, before pursuing a degree in Marine Biology at University College Swansea in Wales.
 He was well known at University for writing folk songs and performing them at every opportunity.

 Rehman became a journalist in 1981.
 Prior to this, he worked with the Fisheries Research Institute in Penang and as a research associate with the Faculty of Fisheries and Marine Science of Universiti Putra Malaysia.

-After seven years as Leader Writer and columnist with the New Straits Times, Malaysia's leading English-language daily, he joined Asiaweek magazine in Hong Kong as a Senior Writer.
-From there, he left for a year in Bermuda, as a Senior Writer with the Bermuda Business magazine, before returning home to Malaysia to complete the book A Malaysian Journey.
+After seven years as Leader Writer and columnist with the New Straits Times, he left the English-language daily after he was reprimanded for writing a scathing editorial criticising the 1987 banning of The Star, Watan and Sin Chew Jit Poh by the government.

+Rehman subsequently joined Asiaweek magazine in Hong Kong as a Senior Writer.
+From there, he left for a year in Bermuda, as a Senior Writer with the Bermuda Business magazine.

+Rehman had several columns with NST; On Friday, Midweek, Comments and Scorpion Tales.
+He wrote about local and international current events, often offering a unique perspective that did not always align with his peers, superiors, or the individuals he specifically mentioned.
+He aimed to present issues accurately and provide commentary on the need for change, urging those in power to take action.

-He was the Malaysian Press Institute's Journalist of the Year for 1985, and Bermuda's Print Journalist of the Year for 1991.
+He was the Malaysian Press Institute's Journalist of the Year for 1985 for his coverage of the 1984 US presidential elections.
+He was Bermuda's Print Journalist of the Year for 1991.

+Death

 He suffered a heart attack in January 2017 and was hospitalized at the Selayang Hospital.
 On 3 June 2017 he died at age 62.